vsergeev/lua-periphery/docs/serial.md

 For a non-blocking or timeout bound read, `read()` may return less than the requested number of bytes.

+For a blocking read with the VMIN setting configured, `read()` will block until at least VMIN bytes are read.
+For a blocking read with both VMIN and VTIME settings configured, `read()` will block until at least VMIN bytes are read or the VTIME interbyte timeout expires after the last byte read.
+In either case, `read()` may return less than the requested number of bytes.

 Returns bytes read as a string.
 Raises a [Serial error](#errors) on failure.

 --------------------------------------------------------------------------------